William Arnold (film critic)

-William Arnold is a journalist and author who was the main film critic of the Seattle Post-Intelligencer for over three decades, from 1978 to 2009.
-He is the author of two bestselling books, Shadowland (1978) and China Gate (1983), and was tangentially involved in the events of the last weeks of rock star Kurt Cobain in 1994.
+William Arnold (born 1945), is a journalist and author who was the main film critic of the Seattle Post-Intelligencer for over three decades, from 1978 to 2009.
+He authored Shadowland (1978) and China Gate (1983).

-Early Years
+Early years

-Arnold was born at Camp Swift (Bastrop), Texas in 1945.
-Both his parents were from Batesville, Arkansas and his father was a career U.S. Army officer.
+Arnold was born at Camp Swift in Bastrop, Texas, in 1945.
+Both his parents were from Batesville, Arkansas, and his father was a career U.S. Army officer.
 The family moved frequently and his childhood was spent in Nebraska, Arkansas, Washington State, France, Germany, Alabama and Taiwan.
 He graduated from the Taipei American School in 1963.

 Attending the University of Washington from 1963 to 1969, Arnold was part of the university's inaugural film studies class in 1967.
-In a 2019 profile of longtime Seattle Art Museum film curator Greg Olson, arts writer Sheila Farr noted that the class was "an extraordinary group who would go on to become leading forces in the film and cultural life of Seattle and beyond."
-Besides Olson, this "vortex of pent-up movie passion" included "John Hartl, film critic for the Seattle Times for 50 years; Bill Arnold, author and film critic for the Seattle Post-Intelligencer for 30 years, Richard T. Jameson, critic and editor of Film Comment," and a handful of other notable future critics and movie writers.

 After graduation, Arnold worked as a freelance writer for a number of West Coast publications, often under a pseudonym, and in 1971 he wrote a lengthy profile of Washington State's Senator Henry M. Jackson for the Los Angeles Times West Magazine.
-On the strength of the Jackson piece, Arnold was hired as an editorial writer for the Post-Intelligencer, the morning daily in Seattle.
+On the strength of the Jackson piece, Arnold was hired as an editorial writer for the Seattle Post-Intelligencer, the morning daily in Seattle.
 In 1974, he became the editor and columnist of its entertainment magazine.